fynnweaver/fynnweaver/README.md

 - 🕊️ Pronouns: he/him
 - 🦅 I'm interested in how conscious creation and implementation of algorithms can improve the world we live in.
 Specifically in the realms of the environment, social media, health, and urban development.
-- 🐣 I’m currently studying Data Science in a Lighthouse Labs Bootcamp.
-I'm also currently attending the OpenAI Machine Learning in Earth and Environmental Data Science Workshop.
+- 🐣 Graduated Lighthouse Labs Data Science Bootcamp April 2022.
+Currently attending the OpenAI Machine Learning in Earth and Environmental Data Science Workshop hosted by Aggregate Intellect.
 - 🐥 Seeking employment
 - 🐉 I love to go birding and to care for my 50+ houseplants!